Night Wings

 The smallest distinct part of an energy pattern is called a point, although it’s not a particle of any kind.

-But the fire body is more than its structure and moving energy.
+The fire body is much more than structure and moving energy.

-Some say that it’s another kind of energy that can’t be seen, even with energy eyes.
+Some say it’s a type of energy that can’t be seen, even with energy eyes.

 Balshown and I have exchanged parts of ourselves in this way.